Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-checklist.md

       and none deviated from the expected host pattern._
-- [ ] Check linkage across environment variables and outbound URLs (`deno run -A scripts/check-linkage.ts`) before promoting builds. _Proxy bootstrapping still works, but the helper reports `TELEGRAM_BOT_TOKEN` missing (webhook verification skipped) and the `https://qeejuomcapbdlhnjqjcc.functions.supabase.co/linkage-audit` endpoint times out, leaving the linkage host parity unresolved._
+- [ ] Check linkage across environment variables and outbound URLs (`deno run -A scripts/check-linkage.ts`) before promoting builds. _Proxy bootstrapping still works.
+When `TELEGRAM_BOT_TOKEN` is unavailable the helper now falls back to the bundled Telegram webhook fixture so the expected URL and pending update counts are still printed, but the `https://qeejuomcapbdlhnjqjcc.functions.supabase.co/linkage-audit` endpoint continues to time out, leaving the linkage host parity unresolved._
 - [ ] Verify the Telegram webhook configuration
       (`deno run -A scripts/check-webhook.ts`) so bot traffic hits the expected endpoint. _Current run aborts immediately with